inkdropapp/docs-old/src/pages/privacy.md

 ## Definitions

-Inkdrop is owned by Takuya Matsuyama, based in Tokyo - Japan. (referred to as "I", "Me", "Our" or "We").
+Inkdrop is owned by Takuya Matsuyama, based in Japan. (referred to as "I", "Me", "Our" or "We").
 As a customer of this service you're a "User" or "You" according to this policy.
 The applications or any services offered by us will be referred to as "Inkdrop", "App", "Website" or "Service".

 ## How does Inkdrop collect data about me?